Oulu Central Library Saari

 Location: Oulu, Finland

-Function: Auditorium, Cafe, Children’s cultural centre, Library, Multifunctional spaces, Working environment, Workshops
+Function: Auditorium, Cafe, Children’s cultural centre, Library, Multifunctional spaces, Working environment

 Size: 7330 m2